+'''

-''' Example 1:
+Example 1:

 overlay procedure One;

+begin

+:

+end;

 overlay procedure Two;

+begin

+:

+end;

 overlay procedure Three;

-overlay procedure Three;
+begin

+:

+end;

-begin '''
+'''

 These three overlay procedures will be grouped together and placed in the same overlay file.
 If they are the first group of overlay subprograms in a program, the overlay file will be no. 000.